craftcms/docs/docs/4.x/upgrade.md

 ## Template Tags

-Some Twig template tags have been deprecated in Craft 4, and will be completely removed in Craft 5:
+Some Twig tags have been deprecated in Craft 4, and will be completely removed in Craft 5:

 | Old Tag                 | What to do instead
 | ------------------------| ---------------------------------------------